wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 Over 10 years the traffic would increase from 444 to 585 vehicles per hour, an cumulative increase of 132%.

-**Chart of predicted increase in Normal test site Traffic per Hour**
+**Chart of predicted increase in Normal test site Traffic per Hour over next 13 years**

 ![alt tag](charts/TrafficSurvey-NormalPredictedIncrease.v.Year.PerHour.20.2.2016.jpg)

-**Chart of predicted increase in Normal test site Traffic per Day**
+**Chart of predicted increase in Normal test site Traffic per Day for the next 13 years**

 ![alt tag](charts/TrafficSurvey-NormalPredictedIncrease.v.Year.PerDay.20.2.2016.jpg)